top of page

 By the 1990s, the shipyard had closed its doors.

-However, the cranes were granted listed status, protecting them from demolition and ensuring their preservation for future generations.
+However, the cranes were granted listed status, protecting them from demolition and thus ensuring their preservation for future generations.

 As Belfast continues to change, the Harland and Wolff cranes are a constant.